 We believe Microsoft Corporation is infringing certain of our patents.
 Accordingly, we commenced a lawsuit against Microsoft on February 15, 2007 by filing a complaint in the United States District Court for the Eastern District of Texas, Tyler Division.
 Pursuant to the complaint, we allege that Microsoft infringes two of our U.S. patents: U.S. Patent No. 6,502,135 B1, entitled "Agile Network Protocol for Secure Communications with Assured System Availability," and U.S. Patent No. 6,839,759 B2, entitled "Method for Establishing Secure Communication Link Between Computers of Virtual Private Network Without User Entering Any Cryptographic Information."
 On April 5, 2007, we filed an amended complaint specifying certain accused products at issue and alleging infringement of a third, recently issued U.S. patent: U.S. Patent No. 7,188,180 B2, entitled "Method for Establishing Secure Communication Link Between Computers of Virtual Private Network."
 We are seeking both damages, in an amount subject to proof at trial, and injunctive relief.
 Microsoft answered the amended complaint and asserted counterclaims against us on May 4, 2007.
 Microsoft counterclaimed for declarations that the three patents are not infringed, are invalid and are unenforceable.
 Microsoft seeks an award of its attorneys' fees and costs.
+On March 31, 2008, Microsoft filed its Motion to Dismiss our case.
 We filed a reply to Microsoft's counterclaims on May 24, 2007.
+On June 3, 2008, the court denied the Motion to Dismiss filed by Microsoft.
+The court's order denying Microsoft's motion expressly confirmed our constitutional standing to sue for patent infringement.
+Also pursuant to the court decision, on June 10, 2008, San Diego-based SAIC (NYSE:SAI) joined us in our lawsuit (as a plaintiff).
 Discovery has begun, a Markman hearing on claim construction is scheduled for February 2009, and the trial is scheduled to begin on October 12, 2009.
-We have served our infringement contentions directed to certain of Microsoft's operating system and unified messaging and collaboration applications.
+We have served our infringement contentions directed to certain of Microsoft's operating system and unified messag